 People sometimes manipulate others who are vulnerable in some way and particularly dependent on others—for example, someone who's quite elderly or ill.
-Defrauding them, or just plain stealing, is one form of elder abuse.
-Another, in the world of estate planning, is to exert what lawyers call "undue influence" on a vulnerable person, disrupting the person's natural impulse to provide for family members and instead talking them into leaving assets to the manipulator.
+Defrauding someone who is elderly, or just plain stealing, is one form of elder abuse.
+Another, in the world of estate planning, is to exert what lawyers call "undue influence" on a vulnerable person.
+One classic example of undue influence is getting an elderly person with dementia to change their will and leave assets to the manipulator.

 Family members may not find out about a fishy estate plan until after the person has died; the influencer obviously has a strong motivation to keep last-minute changes under the radar.
 But it may not be too late.
-Relatives who suspect that the deceased person was taken advantage of—and didn't just change his or her mind—can take their suspicions to probate court.
+Family members who suspect that the deceased person was taken advantage of—and didn't just change his or her mind—can take their suspicions to probate court.
 If they succeed in proving undue influence, the probate judge could rule that the will, or other estate planning document, is invalid.

 Someone who suspects undue influence must bring a will contest in probate court, after the will-maker's death.
 This can be done whether or not there is a regular probate court proceeding to probate the will and distribute the estate assets.
-It's up to the complaining relative to prove that the will was written under someone's undue influence.
+It's up to the complaining family member to prove that the will was made under someone's undue influence.
 To do that, generally the person must prove that: